Bend Building Performance Standard

 That’s the quiet trap for a lot of Bend building owners, because Central Oregon tends to have more voluntary sustainability investment than most of the state.
 Doing the work is great.
 But if the engineering framework isn’t the one Oregon requires, you still owe the audit.

 Bend’s commercial real estate market is small relative to Portland but unusual in its composition.
 Compass Commercial tracks roughly 900 commercial buildings totaling 13.7 million square feet across office, retail, and industrial.
 Office vacancy has stayed under 6 percent even through national slowdowns.
 Retail vacancy has been closer to 3 percent.
-And industrial is effectively full at under 2 percent.
+Industrial is effectively full at under 2 percent.
 The result is a commercial market where buildings over 35,000 square feet are disproportionately concentrated in a handful of categories:

-Bend DataDetail
+Bend DetailFigure

 City population (2026)~110,545